 (b) give the report to the Director within 30 working days after the day on which the incident occurred or any extension of that period the Director, in writing, allows.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (2) The report must —